recent posts

 Walk along the Santa Fe River, and most of the year you’ll be walking in dust.
 Either that, or on pavement.
 I don’t know if its ever been a continually flowing stream, but I do know that human intervention has changed it considerably from what it once was.
 When I first moved to New Mexico some 20+ years ago, the river seemed a sad joke, desolate with litter, scraggly weeds and dry dirt.

-Lately though there’s been an organized effort to clean up and return the river to a natural life force.
+Lately though there’s been an organized effort to clean up and return the river to a natural life dawnchandler_santa-fe-river-june_1000pxforce.
 The river banks have been reinforced, weeds pulled, willow and cottonwoods planted, and a paved rec path now winds along much of its length.

 Mostly though the river remains dry, as do so many of the waterways out here.
 It’s an intermittent stream as I learned back in my map & compass days.
 Meaning the riverbed fills with water only occasionally, as in springtime with the mountain snow melt, and in summertime with the afternoon monsoonal showers.
 When the river does flow, it flows briefly.
 Magically.
 Forcefully.